akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
+ - ### 24-11-27
+   - I understand that I can't implement a separate timer on my pomodoro application because I need to manipulate the countdown value and it can be done only inside the setInterval (or setTimeout).
+I have maden a little changes in my [`newPomodoro.js`](https://github.com/akto/library/blob/master/js/newPomodoro.js) file.
+But I can get rid of it completely later.
+My old code seems more relevant now.
+   - Tomorrow I need to check both pomodoro code and keep only one for the sake of efficiency.
+I need to modify some codes in my old code.
+Maybe add a better alarm notification method and change toggling status method.

  - ### 24-11-26
    - **New beginnings**.
 After a long time I can't ignore the urge to be in developer world again.
 I'm starting over in little pieces.
    - If you want to create a single object without inheritance, like configuration, use object literals in js.
 You don't need multiple instances of same object.
 So, it is the reason for object literal is here.